em-ni/em-ni.github.io/index.markdown

 <!-- TODO: add image -->
 <!-- ![](/media/ppBB.jpg){: style="float: left" width="100px"} -->

 Ciao!
 I am a PhD candidate in Surgical Robotics at UNSW, Sydney.
+My research interests are Soft Robotics, Computer Vision, Reinforcement Learning and MPC, and their application to surgical robotics.

 Before reaching Australia I was living in Rome, Italy, the city where I was born.
 Here I worked as a Robotics Software Engineer at Medlogix to implement autonomous robotics systems in the hyperthermia treatment for fighting cancer with technology.